 01 Inside the lens, gyroscopic sensors detect any movement and instantly counteract it by moving a ‘floating’ lens assembly which keeps the image steady.

 02 Strictly speaking, you should switch the VR off when the camera’s on a tripod because it could introduce vibration.
-In practice, most of us forget and it doesn’t seem to be
+In practice, most of us forget and it doesn’t seem to be a problem.

 03 If you’re shooting handheld you can leave the VR switched on all the time.
 VR doesn’t guarantee sharp shots, but it does improve your chances of good results when you’re using marginal shutter speeds.